YZITE/nix2js/README.md

 ## TODO

-- improve and verify the laziness properties of this (currently it makes the values of attrsets lazy, but it would be better if instead all function applications would be lazy)
+- improve and verify the laziness properties of this
 - nested attrset keys and non-recursive attrsets are implemented suboptimally
 - implement all the nix builtins
   - `derivation` should create an object with a `realise` method